 - Interpreters listed in the roster who fail to comply with continuing education requirements will be removed from the roster and must complete all requirements in order to be eligible for reinstatement to the roster.
 To learn about continuing education requirements go to the Continuing Education page.

 - Candidates who fail to make progress on their credentialing or participate in program events for two years from the date of their last activity are moved to inactive status and will have to restart the process if they still wish to become credentialed.

-- Candidates registered after January 2017 who have complied with all requirements and are making progress towards qualification will remain on active status.
+- Candidates registered after January 2018 who have complied with all requirements and are making progress towards completing their credentialing will remain on active status.

 Candidates should read the Interpreter Certification page for a complete description of all certification and program requirements.